niallmachin/lonely-hearts/content/pages/about.md

   https://www.hannah-ursula.com/

-  Leigh Sayers
+  Leigh

   Leigh is a queer interdisciplinary artist based in Berlin, whose work is often concerned with revealing the extraordinary in the everyday.
-Leigh studied at Courtauld Institute of Art, LAMDA & Arthaus Berlin.
+Leigh studied at Courtauld Institute of Art, LAMDA & Arthaus.Berlin.
 Their practice is research-led, rooted in a background of devising & ensemble theater, creating from stimulus such as visual media, verbatim histories, & found sounds & objects.
 Leigh created original Site-Specific performances around the world including for California Academy of Sciences & Sydney Justice & Police Museum.
 They also work as an actor, dramaturg & facilitator in theater, & on script coverage & story consulting for independent filmmakers.

   Tommy Gore